FreedomKnight/simplestress/README.md

 It's a simple self grpc stress testing tool
 You can deploy client and server on your own kubernetes cluster to test.
+It will set an k8s cronjob to do stress test. (once per 5 minutes)

 ## Run a simple ping pong GRPC Server